MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 * etc.

 To draw the custom images, the Image Renderer introduces the notion of *custom image drawer*.
-This drawer is an engine which has the responsibility to draw the image.
+This drawer is an engine that has the responsibility to draw the image.
-Each custom image format (``0`` to ``7``) has its own image drawer.
+Each custom image format (``0`` to ``7``) has its image drawer.

 Each drawing of a custom image is redirected to the associated image drawer.

 .. note:: A custom image drawer can call the UI Shapes Drawing API to draw its elements in the destination.

 The implementation is not the same between the Embedded side and the Simulation.
-However the concepts are the same and are described in dedicated chapters.
+However, the concepts are the same and are described in dedicated chapters.

 .. _section_renderer_cco: